enzodesena/covid-listening-project/README.md

 ## License

 This project is licensed under the GNU License.
+The code will be made available soon.
+In the meantime, contact enzodesena AT gmail DOT com if interested.

 You use the code, data and findings here at your own risk.
 See the [LICENSE.md](LICENSE.md) file for details.